magento/devdocs/_includes/migration/find-version.md

 ### Find the Data Migration Tool version {#migration-tool-version}

-To find the version of the migration tool open composer.json of migration tool package (`vendor/magento/data-migration-tool`) and find the value of "version".
+To find the version of the migration tool:

+* Change to your Data Migration Tool directory: `vendor/magento/data-migration-tool`.
+* Open `composer.json` in a text editor.
+* Find the value of "version"

 	This is the version of your Data Migration Tool.